Muskegon Area Promise

 In the past, the West Michigan job market offered a good living without college or even a full high school education.
 Today we live in a globally-oriented, knowledge-driven world where the majority of job postings require a certificate, an associate degree or a bachelor’s degree.*

-Of Muskegon’s current workforce, only 39% have these types of post high school degrees.***
+Of Muskegon’s current workforce age 25-64, only 39% have these types of post-high school degrees.***

 How Does The PROMISE Work?

-Students will have a maximum of four years from high school graduation to use their PROMISE Scholarship award.
-Based on any revised financial aid information, the amount of the PROMISE Scholarship may be adjusted each year.
+Students will have a maximum of ten years from high school graduation to use their Promise Scholarship.
+Based on any revised financial aid information, the amount of the Promise Scholarship may be adjusted each year.

 See Scholarship Terms at a Glance